PranaviArepalli/HouseStark/README.md

 <div align="center">

-**Built with ❤️ for the 12 million delivery workers who keep India running.**
+**Built with ❤️ for the millions of delivery workers who keep India running.**

 *HouseStark — Because income protection shouldn't be a luxury.*

-⭐ If this project resonates with you, consider giving it a star.
+⭐ If this resonates with you, give it a star.

 </div>